kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lesson2_Using_EXCEPT_and_INTERSECT.md

 -- ❌ PROBLEM: Order matters with EXCEPT
 SELECT e.FirstName FROM Employees e
 EXCEPT
-SELECT ContactName FROM Customers;
+SELECT CONCAT(ContactFirstName, ' ', ContactLastName) FROM Customers;

 -- This is NOT the same as:
-SELECT ContactName FROM Customers
+SELECT CONCAT(ContactFirstName, ' ', ContactLastName) FROM Customers
 EXCEPT
 SELECT e.FirstName FROM Employees e;